 meaning "freeman".
 It denoted a landowner of free but not noble birth, from Old French franc

-From a nickname which indicated a person who came from France.
+From a nickname that indicated a person who came from France.
 It is typical of the area around Naples.

 Occupational surname for one who was a gardener, from Old French jardin